Policies and Procedures for Northern Vermont University Diplomas

 Diplomas and Unification

 After July 1, 2018, Johnson State College and Lyndon State College will no longer award degrees.
 Summer 2018 degree completers and beyond will receive a Northern Vermont University diploma.
 Students who graduated during the 2018-19 or 2019-20 academic years can also request that a commemorative Johnson State or Lyndon State diploma be printed.
 Scroll down the page to use our commemorative diploma request form.

 NVU Diploma FAQ

 When will I get my diploma?

 All diplomas are mailed to students who have no outstanding financial obligations to the university.
 Diplomas are not distributed during the commencement ceremonies.
-May diplomas are mailed when your degree has been posted; August and December graduate’s diplomas are mailed in late April.
+May diplomas are mailed when your degree has been posted; August and December graduate’s diplomas are mailed in March.

 Why does it take so long to receive my diploma?